Starting your archival research

 Finding archival materials online

-You can start your search for primary source documents, original photos, maps, or audio-visual material online before even stepping foot into the Municipal Archives.
+You can start your search for primary source documents, original photographs, maps, or audio-visual material online before even stepping foot into the Municipal Archives.
 Search the Municipal Archives database or view our online search tools to see if we have what you’re looking for.

 An increasing percentage of the Municipal Archives’ content is available online, as digital copies of its holdings are made; however, much is still only available in its original format.
 When you identify material you would like to view, you can either come to view it at the Municipal Archives or request a copy to be sent to you for a fee.